 Impact of online sports betting elsewhere

-Since the downfall of the Professional and Amateur Sports Protection Act (PASPA), online sports betting is now available in seven different states.
+Since the downfall of the Professional and Amateur Sports Protection Act (PASPA), online sports betting is now available in many different states.

 States like New Jersey and Pennsylvania continue to reap the benefits of mobile wagering.
 DraftKings was instrumental in launching online sports betting in the Garden State, where it was successful in taking the very first wagers.
 Now, a little over 80 percent of all bets are taking place online in New Jersey.